philosofia/philosofia.github.io/about.md

 * Cook the most delicious braised pork belly in this world.
 (Actually it is debatable, but whatever)
 * Big fan of Yakinuku and Takoyaki.
 * Firm believer in Fluid Identity.
-* Know more about sociological theory than the actual knowledge of being social.
+* Know more about sociological theory than actual practice of being social.
 * Formless, Shapeless, Rootless.
 * Beginner mindset.
 * Spent more time reading histories about programming language and computer science than I have actually coded (in python primarily).